ar4ntic/ServerSecurityAudit/README.md

 ## Installation

-You can install and run the PublicServer SecurityScan app without cloning the entire repository.
+You can install and run the Public Server Scanner app without cloning the entire repository.
 Simply download the latest version of the app using `wget` or `curl`.

 ### Windows